Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Preliminary

-Here, we would like to note that the selective $p$-value depends on $\bm q(\bm X)$, but the sampling property in \eq{eq:sampling_property_selective_p} continues to be satisfied without this additional condition because $\bm q(\bm X)$ is independent of the test statistic $\bm \eta^\top \bm X$.
-Under the assumption of Gaussian noise in \eq{eq:random_input}, it is easy to confirm that this nuisance component is independent of $\bm \eta^\top \bm X$.
-The $\bm q(\bm X)$ corresponds to the component $\bm z$ in the seminal conditional SI paper \cite{lee2016exact} (see Section 5, Eq.
+where ${\bm q}(\bm X)$ is the sufficient statistic of the nuisance parameter that needs to be conditioned on in order to tractably conduct the inference and it is defined as $ {\bm q}(\bm X) = (I_n - {\bm c} \bm \eta^\top) \bm X \quad \text{with} \quad \bm c = \Sigma \bm \eta (\bm \eta^\top \Sigma \bm \eta)^{-1}. $ Here, we note that the selective $p$-value depends on $\bm q(\bm X)$, but the sampling property in \eq{eq:sampling_property_selective_p} continues to be satisfied without this additional condition because we can marginalize over all values of $\bm q(\bm X)$.
+The $\bm q(\bm X)$ corresponds to the component $\bm z$ in the seminal conditional SI paper \cite{lee2016exact} (see Sec.
+5, Eq.
 5.2 and Theorem 5.2).
-We note that additional conditioning on $\bm q(\bm X)$ is a standard approach in the conditional SI literature and is used in almost all the conditional SI-related studies cited in this paper.
+We note that additional conditioning on $\bm q(\bm X)$ is a standard approach in the conditional SI literature and is used in almost all the conditional SI-related studies.